phannhat17/mini-project-optimization/README.md

 - MIP reaches the time limit of 300 seconds for all tests with size >= 15 x 15.
 - CP reaches the time limit of 300 seconds for all tests with size >= 22 x 22.
-- Heuristic has a very short run time, mostly under 1 second; even for a test size of 10,000 x 10,000, it just takes about 5 seconds to provide the result.
+- Heuristic has a very short run time, every test is under 1 second, even for the test size of 10,000 x 10,000.

 ![Example](./analyze/compare_run_time_all_first_25_test.png)